- If the SD card is not detected in Windows 10, this is probably caused by a problematic driver.

 - Set File system to FAT32 and click on OK.

-If you’re looking for a new card reader, we already wrote an article about best card readers, so be sure to check it out.
+If you’re looking for a new card reader, we’ve got a list of the best card readers, so be sure to check it out.

-- Press Windows Key + X and select Command Prompt (Admin) from the menu.
+- Type cmd in Windows search and click on Run as administrator to start Command Prompt with full privileges.
 If Command Prompt isn’t available, you can use Powershell (Admin) instead.

-- Once the Command Prompt opens, you need to enter the following: attrib -h -r -s /s /d X:\*.* .
-Of course, be sure to replace X with the letter that matches your SD card.
+- Once the Command Prompt opens, you need to enter the following command and press Enter (Be sure to replace X with the letter that matches your SD card):

 After running this command your security permissions for your SD card will change and the card should become recognized again.